algorandfoundation/algokit-cli/docs/architecture-decisions/2022-11-14_sandbox-approach.md

 - Implicitly kept up to date with Algorand - no extra thing to maintain
 - Battle-tested by the core Algorand team day-in-day-out
+- Supports all environments including unreleased feature branches (because it can target a git repo / commit hash)

 **Cons**